MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/buy-licenses.md

 >
 > - Paying by bank account is not available in some countries or regions.

 - You need to be either a Global admin or a Billing admin.
-For more information, see [About Office 365 admin roles](../add-users/about-admin-roles.md).
+For more information, see [About admin roles](../add-users/about-admin-roles.md).

 - To buy a license and add a new user to your subscription at the same time, see [Add users individually or in bulk to Office 365 - Admin Help](../add-users/add-users.md).